albertferras/simplipy/README.md

-SimpliPy.
+SimpliPy v0.4.
 QGIS plugin and Python module to simplify geometries
 =============

 Plugin for qgis to simplify geometries with multiple constraints and advanced options.